How to Drain Central Heating System in 7 Easy Steps – Beginner’s Guide

 Why Draining a Central Heating System is Necessary?

 Sometimes maintenance is not the only reason to drain your central heating.
 This will be also necessary when you’re up to remove a radiator, fit a new one, or when you’re about to add an inhibitor to your system.
 Draining central heating, in order to remove the accumulated sludge and limescale, is also a good practice.
-And let’s not forget that some repair works can’t be dealt with without draining the whole system down.
+And let’s not forget that some heating or boiler repair works can’t be dealt with without draining the whole system down.

 How to Drain Down a Central Heating System

 The central heating system is an important addition to every home, as it provides hot water and heating in the property.
 That’s why you need to know how to handle the task properly with the following steps:

 Before you start draining, switch off the system as a safety measure.
 Then wait until the pipes cool down completely, and if you are about to do a replacement or restoration job on your radiators, let them cool down, as well.

 Step 2.
 Put out the solid fuel fire if there is one

 If your boiler operates with solid fuel, better make sure to extinguish the fire, and wait until the boiler is entirely cold.